suprakashbh/microservices/README.md

 1.3 Registered Other Component with Eureka Server

-		To registered microservice or other component with Eureka server, just add @EnableDiscoveryClient to the Spring Boot application.
+To registered microservice or other component with Eureka server, just add @EnableDiscoveryClient to the Spring Boot application

 		`
 		@SpringBootApplication
 		@EnableCircuitBreaker
 		@EnableDiscoveryClient